KDE/mygnuhealth/doc/mygnuhealth.rst

 MyGNUHealth is a unique Personal Health Care, because it combines the socioeconomic determinants of health with the molecular basis of disease.
 The environment plays a crucial role in many of today's most devastating and elusive diseases.

 MyGNUHealth and the GNU Health Federation open a fantastic opportunity in the areas of epigenetics and precision medicine.
-There are still many genetic variants of unknown significance.
+There are still many genetic variants of unknown significance, and many environmental factors that can regulate gene expression.

 The GNU Health ecosystem and its international community provide the key for boosting the research in bioinformatics, social medicine and public health.
 We need